paudom/ChessRepertoire/README.md

 As Openings you can modify, review and practice them but not delete them.

 > In the case you need to remove openings or variations, you can go to: http://127.0.0.1/8000/admin.
 A super user account will be required to access to the admin site.
 There you can access to all Openings and Variations and remove the ones you do not want.

+### MacOS Installation
+Check the releases and follow the instructions specified to install as a MacOS application